One of the most challenging parts of supervision is giving feedback that is helpful, rather than harmful, to the people we support.

 3. What’s the Focus?

-Make sure the person understands that they are not inherently flawed because they made a mistake or did something differently than you needed to be done.
+Make sure the person understands that they are not inherently flawed because they made a mistake or did something different than what needed to be done.
 It’s that feeling that can make feedback destructive.

 Choose words that make it clear you’re talking not about the person, but their actions and results.
 When you do this, the feedback will be easier to absorb, and the person will tend to be less defensive.